onepub-dev/dart_posix/README.md

 Do we return error no.s or do we throw.

-As Dart is a modern language it uses Exception whereas posix returns erorr codes.
+As Dart is a modern language it uses Exception whereas posix returns error codes.

-Often posix will return null and then expect you to make a separate call to 'errorno' to get the actually error no.
+Often posix will return null and then expect you to make a separate call to 'errorno' to get the actual error no.

 I'm inclined to bring the api that we expose into the modern world.